Tips for Young, New, and Inexperienced Leaders Who Manage Seasoned Employees

 A younger manager has a specific challenge of showing appreciation and motivating employees of prior generations.
 Appreciation is a core need.
 It makes us happy at work and reduces costly turnover.

 Maslow’s hierarchy of needs includes esteem.
 To move up the pyramid toward self-actualization, we must feel good about ourselves.
 Be sure to praise appropriately.
-Watch for a future blog on how to show appreciation the way your employees feel it best.
+Watch for a future blog on how to show appreciation in the way your employees feel is best.

 Suggested Reading